banisterious/obsidian-oneirometrics/src/templates/README.md

 During refactoring, we're taking a gradual approach to extracting template functionality from the main plugin:

 1. **Create New Types**: We've defined template-related types in `types.ts`
-2. **Define Interfaces**: We've created interfaces to establish clear APIs
+2. **Define Interfaces**: We've created interfaces to establish clear internal contracts
 3. **Implement Core Services**: We're implementing services that follow these interfaces
 4. **Migrate UI Components**: We'll migrate UI components in a way that preserves functionality
 5. **Update Imports**: We'll update imports in all modules that use template functionality